 The Listing Rules require the Board to report on compliance throughout the accounting period with all relevant provisions set out in The UK Corporate Governance Code.
-The preamble to The UK Corporate Governance Code does, however, acknowledge that some provisions may have less relevance for investment companies adding that the AIC Code and AIC Guide can assist in meeting the obligations under The UK Corporate Governance Code.
-With the exception of the limited items outlined below, the Company has complied throughout the accounting year to 30 November 2019 with the provisions set out in The UK Corporate Governance Code.
+The preamble to The UK Corporate Governance Code does, however, acknowledge that some provisions may have less relevance for investment companies adding that the AIC Code and AIC guide can assist in meeting the obligations under The UK Corporate Governance Code.
+With the exception of the limited items outlined below, the Company has complied throughout the accounting year to 30 November 2020 with the provisions set out in The UK Corporate Governance Code.
 The section references to The UK Corporate Governance Code are shown in brackets.

-- The Company does not have a Chief Executive Officer or a senior independent Director.
+- 1. The Company does not have a Chief Executive Officer or a senior independent Director.
 The Board does not consider this necessary for the size of the Company.
+[2.9 and 2.12] - 2.
+The Company does not have a separate Nomination Committee due to the relatively small size and structure of the Company.
+Appointments are dealt with by the full Board as and when appropriate.
+[3.17 and 3.23]

-[A.1.2 and A.4.1] - 2.
-New Directors have not received a full, formal and tailored induction on joining the Board.
-Such matters are addressed on an individual basis as they arise.
-[B.4.1] - 3.
-The Company does not have a Nomination Committee as there has not been a requirement to hold a meeting to date.
-The Company would appoint a Nomination Committee when the need arose. - 4.
-The Company does not have a Remuneration Committee as it does not have any executive Directors.
-[D.1.1-2.4] - 5.
+- 3. The Company does not have a Remuneration Committee given the size of the Company and as it does not have any Executive Directors.
+The whole Board deals with any matters of this nature.[5.32 - 5.41] - 4.
 The Company has no major shareholders therefore shareholders are not given the opportunity to meet any Non-Executive Directors at a specific meeting other than the AGM but are welcome to contact the Board or Octopus at any time.
-[E.1.1 & E.1.2]
+[1.3] - 5.
+All Directors are not subject to annual re-election.
+This is to ensure experience is retained on the Board.
+[3.18]